Lie-transform derivation of oscillation-center quasilinear theory: Introduction

-In a ground-breaking paper in 1973, Dewar \cite{Dewar:1973} rederived Kaufman's quasilinear theory \cite{Kaufman:1972} by constructing a Hamiltonian theory of quasilinear theory in an unmagnetized plasma, in which resonant and non-resonant particles contribute to the conservation of energy and momentum in the presence of quasilinear diffusion of resonant particles associated with electrostatic fluctuations.
-This derivation was based on the canonical transformation from particle phase space to oscillation-center phase space, in which the Hamilton-Jacobi perturbation equation is solved iteratively.
-The results obtained by Dewar \cite{Dewar:1973} in the first part of the paper are then generalized to the case of a weakly nonuniform plasma, for which the energy-momentum conservation laws are still valid.
-The interested reader may wish to read the paper written by Krommes \cite{Krommes:2012} on the historical impact of Dewar's 1973 paper.
+In the presence of quasilinear diffusion, Dewar \cite{Dewar:1973} solves the Hamilton-Jacobi perturbation equation \eqref{eq:HJ_eq} up to first order in wave amplitude, and shows that the energy-momentum conservation laws derived by Kaufman \cite{Kaufman:1972} are still valid.
+The interested reader may wish to read the paper by Krommes \cite{Krommes:2012} on the historical impact of Dewar's 1973 paper.
 In addition, the work of Kaufman in plasma wave theory is reviewed by Tracy and Brizard \cite{Tracy_Brizard:2009}, while the mathematical foundations of quasilinear theory in inhomogeneous plasma are presented by Dodin \cite{Dodin:2022,Dodin:2024} in two recent review papers.
 In another recent paper, Brizard and Chan \cite{Brizard_Chan:2022} constructed the Hamiltonian formulation of quasilinear diffusion in a uniform magnetized plasma that is perturbed by electromagnetic waves, and demonstrated that their results were identical to the quasilinear theory of Kennel and Engelmann \cite{K_E}.

+The purpose of the present paper is to rederive Dewar's oscillation-center quasilinear theory for an unmagnetized plasma in the presence of an electrostatic wave where the canonical transformation from particle phase space to oscillation-center phase space is carried by Lie-transform perturbation method \cite{Kaufman:1978,Cary_Kaufman:1981,Brizard:2009}.
+This perturbation method is superior to perturbatively solving the Hamilton-Jacobi perturbation equation \eqref{eq:HJ_eq} since it can be systematically carried out to arbitrary order in $\delta$, as was demonstrated from its applications in guiding-center theory \cite{Littlejohn:1983,Cary_Brizard:2009,Tronko_Brizard:2015} and gyrokinetic theory \cite{Brizard_Hahm:2007}.